Frequently Asked Questions About Blood Donation

 Can I get infections or diseases from donating blood?

-No. All of the equipment used during the blood donation process is sterile and limited to one-time use.
-Therefore, you cannot get HIV/AIDS or any other infectious diseases from donating blood.
+No. All the equipment used during the blood donation process is sterile and limited to one-time use.
+It is highly unlikely to acquire HIV/AIDS or any other infectious diseases from donating.